 Since 2009 Kostas is the general director of Athinorama Digital, the part of Athinorama – one of the most popular Web sites in Greece – that focuses on personal technology and the home entertainment market for a broader audience.
 He’s also the editor of Athinorama Tech, the section of Athinorama.gr dedicated to mainstream tech coverage and commentary, as well as the curator of Farkonas.gr, obviously.
 He’s still selectively undertaking the management of projects related to the Web, mobile/tablet and smart TV platforms as a consultant, while exploring opportunities in the custom content space.

-When he’s not spending time on computers, the Internet, video games, gadgets and home cinema equipment, he makes an effort to keep away from screens.
-He even succeeds in doing so occasionally.
+When he’s not spending time on computers, the Internet, video games, gadgets and home cinema equipment, he makes an effort to keep away from tech (even successfully on occasion).
 What free time remains in weekdays and weekends is spent on his kids, books and movies.
-Music accompanies whatever he does in daytime, TV watching is strictly limited to series, films, tennis and snooker, traveling is part of the job (he loves it anyway), good wine is always appreciated (more so when it’s white and fruity).
+Music accompanies whatever he does in daytime, TV watching is strictly limited to series, films, tennis and snooker, traveling is part of the job (he loves it anyway), while good wine is always appreciated (more so when it’s white and fruity).

-As one would expect of a person that “is on the Internet” for more than 25 years, Kostas Farkonas can be found in almost all the popular Web places.
+As one would expect of an individual that “is on the Internet” for more than 25 years, Kostas can be found in almost all the popular Web places.
 His Facebook page can be found here, his Twitter account flows here, his LinkedIn profile resides right here, his music video clips are published on YouTube here, while the wallpapers he’s making from time to time are included in these Flickr collections.
 Visits and comments, all welcome in any of the above!